Wednesday, June 24, 2009

 When experiments fail

-I think I mentioned in an earlier post that my wife has given me a bunch of panels that she found left over from a past life.
+I think I mentioned in an earlier post that my lady has given me a bunch of panels that she found left over from a past life.
 So, in continuing my head studies, here's another one of Katharine.

 Originally I had set out to paint something else on the board but quickly realized that the 8x10 surface was no where near suitable for what I had set out to accomplish.
 So I turned the board one quarter turn clockwise and just started painting.
 I had to abandon it after about an hour because the darn thing was WAY to absorbent.